-Some breeders or rescue centres may have already started your puppies vaccinations.
-Just like us, our pets have vaccines against common life threatening diseases to ensure they stay happy and healthy.
+Some breeders or rescue centers may have already started your puppy's vaccinations.
+Just like us, our pets have vaccines against common life-threatening diseases to ensure they stay happy and healthy.

 * Core vaccination against Distemper, Adenovirus (Hepatitis), Parvovirus & Leptovirus.
-2-3 injections given four weeks apart.
+2-3 injections were given four weeks apart.

-* Kennel Cough – This is a highly contagious airborne infection that we recommending vaccinating against.
-Dogs are at higher risk in areas where lots of other dogs are around such as; puppy classes, doggy day care or meeting other dogs in the park.
+* Kennel Cough – This is a highly contagious airborne infection that we recommend vaccinating against.
+Dogs are at higher risk in areas where lots of other dogs are around such as; puppy classes, doggy daycare, or meeting other dogs in the park.

 * Booster vaccinations combined with a full health check are required every 12 months.